What is the EIS?

 Please remember: tax rules can change and benefits depend on your circumstances.
 EIS tax benefits are only available if the company maintains its EIS status.

-If I invest today, when will I be able to claim the income tax relief?
+When will I be able to claim EIS income tax relief?

-You can claim the income tax relief after your shares are allotted and you receive your EIS3 certificate.
+You can claim income tax relief after your shares are allotted and you receive your EIS3 certificate, which can take around six months to be produced.

-Single company EIS offers tend to have a closing date – this can be either a set date or, more commonly, the point at which the fundraising target is met.
+Single company EIS offers often have a closing date – this can be either a set date or, more commonly, the point at which the fundraising target is met.
 Shares are normally allotted soon after the offer closes.

 How much can I invest in EIS?